 Training for Virtual Teams

-Managing the challenges of remote and extended teams
+Managing the challenges of virtual, remote, matrix, global and extended teams

 Virtual team working has become the norm for professional and managerial people in many organizations.